 What is NEA Together Training?

-Our 2021 on-line training room has all LIVE SPRING AND SUMMER TERM MEETINGS PLUS the training videos that we used in 2017-19 meetings on how to prepare yourself and candidates for NEA, how to carry it out, and mark and moderate NEA.
+Our 2021-22 on-line training room has all LIVE NEA MEETINGS PLUS the previous training videos that we used in 2017-21 meetings on how to prepare yourself and candidates for NEA, how to carry it out, and mark and moderate NEA.

-Plus the training is full of ideas for revision for the written paper and further presentations will be added ready for the unique circumstances of 2021.
+Plus the training is full of ideas for revision for the written paper and further presentations are ready for the unique circumstances of 2021 and 2022

 What does NEA Together Training include?